 Research into potential therapies to treat EGE and Eosinophilic Duodenitis are currently underway.
 You may learn about these on our Clinical Trials page.

 What is the prognosis?

-A: EGIDs are generally not immediately life threatening, though they have a significant impact on quality of life.
-Complications from EGIDs can develop that may become deadly without intervention, such as severe malnutrition, dehydration, or food impaction due to structural changes in the esophagus.
+Eosinophilic gastroenteritis is generally not considered life threatening, though the condition can have a significant impact on quality of life.
+Life threatening complications from EGE can develop without intervention, such as severe malnutrition or dehydration.
 These issues are more likely to have significant impacts on infants and young children unlike teens/adults who can describe difficulties more easily.